laravel/docs/elixir.md

     node -v

 By default, Laravel Homestead includes everything you need; however, if you aren't using Vagrant, then you can easily install Node by visiting [their download page](http://nodejs.org/download/).
-Don't worry, it's quick and easy!

 ### Gulp

-Next, you'll want to pull in [Gulp](http://gulpjs.com) as a global NPM package like so:
+Next, you'll want to pull in [Gulp](http://gulpjs.com) as a global NPM package:

     npm install --global gulp

 ### Laravel Elixir

 The only remaining step is to install Elixir!
-With a new install of Laravel, you'll find a `package.json` file in the root.
+Within a fresh installation of Laravel, you'll find a `package.json` file in the root.
 Think of this like your `composer.json` file, except it defines Node dependencies instead of PHP.
 You may install the dependencies it references by running:

 	npm install

-<a name="usage"></a>
+<a name="working-with-stylesheets"></a>
-## Usage
+## Working With Stylesheets

 Now that you've installed Elixir, you'll be compiling and concatenating in no time!
 The `gulpfile.js` file in your project's root directory contains all of your Elixir tasks.

+Elixir tasks can be chained together to define exactly how your assets should be compiled.

 #### Compile Less